IWF Northern California Legacy Foundation

 As Legacy’s first president, Diane shepherded the organization through its early days as a 501(c) (3) charitable and educational organization affiliated with the Women's Forum West.
 “We proudly named it Legacy because IWF Northern California needed – and wanted – to do something that carried over to the generations which come after us.
 We wanted to put down our mark,” says Diane.

-Today, the word “legacy” remains the key to the philosophy which guides the Foundation's board in fulfilling Legacy's mission and accomplishing the organization's goals and projects.
+Today, the word “legacy” remains the key to the philosophy which guides the Legacy Board in fulfilling Legacy's mission and accomplishing the organization's goals and projects.

-2017 LEGACY FOUNDATION ANNUAL REPORTThis report provides an overview of our current vision and strategy, highlights our Partnership Project with Year Up and Girl Scouts of Northern California, and most importantly, recognizes your contributions and donations.
+Our 2018 Legacy Foundation Annual Report provides an overview of our current vision and strategy, highlights Partnership Projects with Year Up and Girl Scouts of Northern California, and most importantly, recognizes donor contributions.